Rudxain/Rosetta-Sisyphus/CONTRIBUTING.md

 # Contributing Guidelines
-As per the `README`, any lang is allowed, so long as it isn't a duplicate.
+As per the `README`, any lang is allowed, as long as it isn't a duplicate.
+You can even *deviate from my original algorithm,* as long as _essence of Sisyphus_ is preserved.

 ## Alternative Implementations
 Add a suffix that identifies your implementation from the rest.
 Preferably delimited by "-".
 Examples:
 ```
 Sisyphus no-std.rs
 Sisyphus-colorized.sh
+Sisyphus-quine.pl
 ```

 ### Environment-Specific